operator-framework/enhancements/enhancements/generic-constraints.md

         optional: false
 ```

+##### Pros

+* Expandable to support new expression languages and custom types by adding new struct
+* Each type has its own struct with predefined fields which leads to easier to validate each type

+##### Cons

+* Require additional validation at build-time and/or run-time to ensure only one type is in use

 #### Simplified CEL constraint type

 The current proposed constraint syntax has most of information nested under `value` field.
 The complexity of a struct with nested fields can create a bad user experience.
 It is possible to introduce a constraint type that is specified for CEL